An experiential, relational model of Compassion Focused Therapy Consultancy

 You are also human, and I believe you are valuable in your own right.
-You have a tricky brain, and your work’s emotional labour is big.
-You need to know someone cares for you and you’ve got a safe place to work through things.
+We have tricky brains, and the work’s emotional labour is big.
+You need to know someone cares for you and you have a safe place to work through things.

 What is Compassion-Focused Supervision?